React SEO: Best Practices, Components, Optimization Tips

 Overlooking Metadata and Meta Tags

-Neglecting metadata means you could end up with generic titles and descriptions.
-Use React Helmet to manage meta tags dynamically and improve your content's appearance in search results.
+Neglecting metadata can result in generic titles and descriptions.
+Using React Helmet to manage meta tags allows you to set dynamic meta tags, including meta descriptions and other meta tags, ensuring your pages contain relevant metadata that improves their appearance in search results.

 Using Hash-Based Routing Instead of Browser History